jsdoc/jsdoc.github.io/content/en/tags-description.md

 ## Examples

-If you describe a symbol at the very beginning of a JSDoc comment, before using any block tags, you may omit the @desc tag.
+If you describe a symbol at the very beginning of a JSDoc comment, before using any block tags, you may omit the @description tag.

-{% example "Describing a symbol without the @desc tag" %}
+{% example "Describing a symbol without the @description tag" %}

 ```js
 /**